PokemonAutomation/ComputerControl/Wiki/Software/Windows.md

 2. Under the "Serial Port" dropdown, select your serial device.
 3. Under the "Camera" dropdown, select your video capture device.

 If everything worked correctly, it should look like this.
-Note that you will not hear any sound. (see next section)

 <img src="images/serial-programs-setup.png">